creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 **Conclusion**:

-* The model initialization has a big impact in feature similarity.
+* Model initialization has a big impact in feature similarity.
 * P-T models are reusing the same features and are close to each other compared to RI-T models.

 <br/>